 (i) For engines using SAE J1979 or SAE J1939:

 a.
 For 2013 through 2015 model year engines, the OBD system shall store and erase freeze frame conditions either in conjunction with storing and erasing a pending fault code or in conjunction with storing a confirmed/MIL-on fault code and erasing a confirmed/previously MIL-on fault code.
-For 2016 and subsequent model year engines, a manufacturer shall store and erase freeze frame conditions in accordance with section (d)(2.2.1)(D)(iii) or (d)(2.2.2)(D).
+For 2016 and subsequent model year engines, a manufacturer shall store and erase freeze frame conditions in accordance with section (d)(2.2.1)(D)(i)c. or (d)(2.2.2)(D).

 * * * *